mspnp/aks-baseline/02-ca-certificates.md

    echo APP_GATEWAY_LISTENER_CERTIFICATE_AKS_BASELINE: $APP_GATEWAY_LISTENER_CERTIFICATE_AKS_BASELINE
    ```

-1. Generate the wildcard certificate for the AKS Ingress Controller
+1. Generate the wildcard certificate for the AKS ingress controller.

-   > :book: Contoso Bicycle will also procure another TLS certificate, a standard cert, to be used with the AKS Ingress Controller.
+   > :book: Contoso Bicycle will also procure another TLS certificate, a standard cert, to be used with the AKS ingress controller.
 This one is not EV, as it will not be user facing.
 Finally the app team decides to use a wildcard certificate of `*.aks-ingress.contoso.com` for the ingress controller.

    ```bash
    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out traefik-ingress-internal-aks-ingress-tls.crt -keyout traefik-ingress-internal-aks-ingress-tls.key -subj "/CN=*.aks-ingress.${DOMAIN_NAME_AKS_BASELINE}/O=Contoso AKS Ingress"
    ```

-1. Base64 encode the AKS Ingress Controller certificate
+1. Base64 encode the AKS ingress controller certificate.

    :bulb: No matter if you used a certificate from your organization or you generated one from above, you'll need the public certificate (as `.crt` or `.cer`) to be Base64 encoded for proper storage in Key Vault later.